 Install NuGet packages

-This post describes three examples of installing /re-installing NuGet packages.
-That is:
+This post describes three examples of installing /re-installing NuGet packages:

 • Re-install a NuGet package manually